LouisKlimek/Hermes-Tasklist-Plugin/README.md

 ## Limitations & notes

+- **Custom lists are a human overlay.** They live in this plugin's own `lists.db`, not in `kanban.db`, so agents, workers and the CLI don't see them.
+They're for organizing your own view.
-- **Read/write parity, not new fields.** TaskList exposes what the kanban API exposes.
-It doesn't add custom fields, due dates, or saved views (yet).
+- **Read/write parity for task fields.** TaskList exposes what the kanban API exposes for tasks (no custom due dates etc.).
+The list buckets are the one thing it adds on top.
 - **`running` is not directly settable.** The backend reserves that transition for the dispatcher/claim path, so it's intentionally omitted from the status picker.
 - **Polling, not WebSocket.** For drop‑in robustness the list polls the cheap board endpoint and diffs the event id rather than holding the authenticated WebSocket.
 It's light and pauses on hidden tabs.

 ## Roadmap

+- Reorder lists by dragging their headers
 - Inline comment composing (`POST /tasks/:id/comments`)
 - Create / link subtasks from the popup
 - Saved views (persisted group/sort/filter presets)